maxine-janka/holbertonschool-low_level_programming/hello_world/README.md

-This project is an introduction to programming in C and contains tasks completed for Holberton School Australia\n By Maxine Janka
+This project is an introduction to programming in C and contains tasks completed for Holberton School Australia By Maxine Janka